morrissey college of arts and sciences

 Students seeking to earn a minor in Latin American Studies must submit a proposed plan of study to the Director of the program, usually no later than the second semester of the sophomore year.
 The Director, in consultation with the student and other faculty in the program, will review the proposal, and notify the student of his/her acceptance into the minor.

-For further information contact the Director, Professor Harry L. Rosser, Department of Romance Languages and Literatures, Lyons 307D, 617-552-3828, or visit www.bc.edu/schools/cas/latinam.
+For further information contact the Director, Professor Ernesto Livon-Grosman, Department of Romance Languages and Literatures, Lyons 304D, 617-552-2680, or visit www.bc.edu/schools/cas/latinam.

 Medical Humanities, Health, and Culture

 The minor is comprised of 18 credits.
-Courses (not necessarily in sequence) include a required Introductory course (ENGL2212), four electives from a designated list of approved courses, and a final senior elective culminating in a substantial writing project.
+Courses (not necessarily in sequence) include a required Introductory course (ENGL2212), four electives from a designated list of approved courses, and a final advanced elective, normally taken in the junior or senior year.
 In addition, minors will be encouraged to take part in reading groups, film series, conferences and relevant local events.

 - Global/Public Health